PrestaShop/prestashop.github.io/news/_posts/releases/2020-04-17-prestashop-1-7-7-0-beta-release.md

 - A lot of [international improvements](https://build.prestashop.com/news/prestashop-keeps-growing-internationally/) have been made.
 New languages have been added to PrestaShop and its installer, localization packs have been updated to keep PrestaShop up-to-date to offer accurate international data for all businesses.

+- Support for emojis: All database tables are now encoded in utf8bm4 by default, enabling support for emojis both on front and back-office fields.

 ### Improved core modules